scottwarren/code-showcase/README.md

   * Version I have installed: `0.33.2`
   * Why: Using NVM to manage Node version's between the projects
 * Nodemon
-  * Version: I have installed:
+  * Version: I have installed: `1.18.4`
   * Installed globally
   * Why: Nodemon runs locally and updates the server upon file changes -- useful for development
+  * Note: You can safely ignore this since you won't be running `yarn dev` for the API (use `yarn start` instead)

 ## Information

-Monorepo setup to (hopefully) simplify the frontend and API setup
+Monorepo setup to (hopefully) simplify the frontend and API setup for this specific project.

 I've made the assumption that MongoDB is installed and running locally.